ababic/django-cogwheels/docs/source/deprecation/rename.rst

 =========================================
-Renaming an app setting: Example scenario
+Example scenario: Renaming an app setting
 =========================================

 For the sake of this example, imagine your app has a setting called ``ICON_FOR_BLOG_POSTS`` that allows users to override the icon used to represent blog posts in a UI somewhere.